Kazade/simulant-engine/README.md

 You can build up sections of your scene by creating _Actors_ inside _Stages_, you can then combine your stages by building up a set of rendering pipelines.
 For example, you can render Stage 1, to Viewport 1, with Camera 1 and target Texture 1.
 By building up these pipelines dynamically you can build complex scenes.

-# Documentation

-## The Window, Stages and the RenderSequence

-The _Window_ owns everything (pretty much).
-You can do the following with a Window:

-* Create and delete Stages
-* Create and delete resources (e.g. Meshes, Textures, Shaders and Materials) through the window->shared_assets property.
-* Manipulate the render sequence

-Stages are where you create your world by spawning _Actors_, you can think of them as a chunk of the overall scene.

-The RenderSequence is where you assemble your Stages for rendering.
-You add _Pipelines_ to the RenderSequence, and each Pipeline has the following:

-* The Stage that this pipeline renders
-* The CameraID of the camera to use
-* The ViewportID of the viewport to render to
-* An optional TextureID if you want to render to a texture rather than the framebuffer (not yet implemented)

-For example, if you want to render a 2D overlay on your world you'll probably want to do that using a camera that has an orthographic projection.
-In that case, you'd do the following:

-* Create a new stage ( window->new_stage() )
-* Create a camera (window->new_camera())
-* Build your 2D overlay in the stage (e.g. using new_mesh(), new_material(), new_actor() etc.)
-* Manipulate the camera (e.g. window.camera(camera_id)->set_orthographic_projection())
-* Finally add a stage to the pipeline (e.g. window->render(stage_id, camera_id()); )